Ifer506/Go_airways/README.md

 # Go_airways
-In this branch, we have worked on login and registration page.
+In this branch, we have worked on login and registration page using java language and designed with netbeans.
-Here we have also uploaded a database file connected to the registration.

 GO AIRWAYS ✈️✈️